 Please note: This course cannot be accepted as a substitute for the initial face to face/ virtual training course.

-This training course will help you gain the skills for a child protection role such as Designated Safeguarding Officer n Northern Ireland.
+This training course will help you gain the skills for a child protection role such as Designated Safeguarding Officer or Club Safeguarding Officer.

 Taught by experienced professionals, you will you gain a clear understanding of the roles and responsibilities of the designated safeguarding officer, and have a clear understanding of how to recognise and respond to concerns about a child’s safety.